Will you be active in your golden years or dependent on others for physical assistance? The answer greatly depends on how physically active you are.

 Besides getting your doctor’s advice, it is wise to do what you can to guard against injury.
 Here are some simple safety measures you can take while exercising:

 Start slowly, gradually increasing your time and intensity.
 Experts generally recommend a low-to-moderate level of low-impact exercise, such as walking, biking, or swimming for older adults.Do low-intensity warm-up and cool-down activities.
 This allows time for your body to adjust.
 It also helps prevent your blood pressure from dropping, which can happen if you suddenly stop exercising.Pace yourself so you can still talk comfortably during exercise.
-Or learn to check your pulse rate.Drink plenty of fluids before, during, and after exercising.Stop your activity and consult a doctor right away if you have chest pain or pressure, lightheadedness, nausea, abnormal heartbeats, trouble with breathing or balance, or other unusual symptoms.
+Or learn to check your pulse rate—or electronic monitoring device if you have one.Drink plenty of fluids before, during, and after exercising.Stop your activity and consult a doctor right away if you have chest pain or pressure, lightheadedness, nausea, abnormal heartbeats, trouble with breathing or balance, or other unusual symptoms.

 If you take sensible precautions to avoid injury, exercise can give you the strength and energy to do the things you enjoy as you age.